If your website is not showing up on Google, there are a variety of factors that could be responsible.

-Once you submit your sitemap Google will add your site to a queue of sites to crawl.
-With the sitemap on file, it will also know where to go for future crawls and will do so on a recurring basis based on how often you post and update your content.
+Once you submit your sitemap, Google will add your site to a queue of sites to crawl.
+With the sitemap on file, it will also know where to go for future crawls and will do so regularly based on how often you post and update your content.

 3. Use the URL inspection tool

-The URL inspection tool inside of Search Console allows you to evaluate the status of any individual URL.
+The URL inspection tool inside the Search Console allows you to evaluate the status of any individual URL.
 When you type a URL into the field, you are taken to a page with all of Google’s index data for that URL.
-You will see if it currently is on Google if the page is mobile-friendly, and when the last crawl was.
+You will see if it currently is on Google, if the page is mobile-friendly, and when the last crawl was.

-If the page is not on Google, or if you have made updates to the page you can click the “Request Indexing” button to have Google recrawl your site.
+If the page is not on Google, or if you have made updates, you can click the “Request Indexing” button to have Google recrawl your site.

 It will quickly scan the page to see if it is eligible.
 If it is, Google will add it to a queue to crawl and index.